lemoncodes237/chefs-dream/README.md

 Add here

+Datapack Download: *

+Required Resourcepack Download: *

+The datapack on this Github page contains the most recent code, but they may not be part of an official update yet.
+This means that it may have bugs that have not yet been checked, so it is recommended you get the version from one of the links above.
+But feel free to download directly from Github if you would like - it shouldn't be too buggy.

 ## Recipes
 For a full list of recipes, use a Cooking Station Maker on a bookshelf (more details in the "Starting Guide" section below) or refer to the wiki on the Github.